 A financial asset (which includes loans and advances, security deposits, deposits with Banks and Financial institutions, deposits lodged with excise and sales tax department, insurance claim recoverable, cash and cash equivalents, bank balance other than cash and cash equivalents, and trade receivables) is subsequently measured at amortised cost if it is held within a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 When the financial asset is derecognised or impaired, the gain or loss is recognised in the statement of profit and loss.

-ii) Financial assets at fair value through other comprehensive income (FVOCI)
+ii) Financial assets at fair value through other comprehensive income (FVTOCI)

-A financial asset (which includes derivative financial instruments) is subsequently measured at fair value through other comprehensive income if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit and loss.
+A financial asset (which includes derivative financial instruments designated as cash flow hedge) is subsequently measured at fair value through other comprehensive income if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in statement of profit and loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to statement of profit and loss and recognised in other income.

 Equity instruments are subsequently measured at fair value.
-On initial recognition of an equity investment that is not held for trading, the Company may irrevocably elect to present subsequent changes in the investment's fair value in OCI (designated as FVOCI - equity investment).
+On initial recognition of an equity investment that is not held for trading, the Company may irrevocably elect to present subsequent changes in the investment's fair value in OCI (designated as FVTOCI - equity investment).
 This election is made on an investment by investment basis.
-Fair value gains and losses recognised in OCI are not reclassified to profit and loss.
+Fair value gains and losses recognised in OCI are not reclassified to statement of profit and loss.
+However, dividend on such equity investments are recognised in statement of profit and loss when the Company's right to receive payment is established.

 A financial asset (which includes investments in mutual funds) which is not classified in any of the above categories are subsequently fair valued through profit or loss.